· · AI

 Building for the long term

 The more I look at it, the clearer one thing gets.
 I said earlier that “the problem isn’t capability, the problem is reliability.”
 That undersells what’s actually happening.
 The fuller truth: capability and reliability trade off against each other in ways teams don’t anticipate.
 A more capable agent has a larger surface area to fail across.
 Something I keep noticing across industries is that the most “capable” agents in benchmarks are often the least reliable in production, because the very features that boost benchmark scores (longer chains, more tool calls, more autonomous decisions) compound the error rate.
+The way out is architectural rather than clever: stop trusting any single chain and run independent verifiers in parallel against its output.

 Combat drift with continuous evaluation.
 Run a test suite against your agent weekly.
 Compare results to baseline.
 Catch degradation before your users do.